Winter Power Outage Tips for Cooking, Heating, and Lighting

 Top of the Line Arc Lighter

-Dependable, clean and reuseable, this lighter requires no flammable fuel.
+Dependable, safe, clean and reuseable, this lighter requires NO flammable fuel.
 You have to make sure it is charged but it last a long time and can light anything from candles to woodstoves to campfires.
 You don't have to depend on having fuel to refill it and the spark is very effective.

 Matches are a basic emergency item, but even handier and easier to use, are the butane lighters or the electric arc lighter with trigger ignition and a wand.
 These are very efficient for lighting your wood fire, your propane burners, and your candles.